-William was a son of John and Margaret Bill of Ashwell in the county of Hertfordshire.
+William Bill, Dean of Westminster, is buried in St Benedict's chapel in Westminster Abbey.
+He was a son of John and Margaret Bill of Ashwell in the county of Hertfordshire.
 His brothers were John, a lawyer of Ashwell and Thomas, M.D. (died 1552), physician to Henry VIII and Edward VI.
 His sisters were Mary, who married Francis Samwell and Elizabeth, who married Thomas Gosnold.
 William was educated at St John's College, Cambridge, becoming Master there and Doctor of Divinity in 1547.
 He was elected Master of Trinity College in 1551, became Lord High Almoner 1558-61 and assisted Archbishop Parker in revising the liturgy of Edward VI.
 He was installed as Dean of Westminster 30 June 1560 (the first Dean since Elizabeth I established the Abbey as a Collegiate Church).
-But he died the following year and was buried in the chapel of St Benedict in Westminster Abbey, where his small figure in brass on a low tomb still remains.
+But he died the following year and was buried in the chapel of St Benedict, where his small figure in brass on a low tomb still remains.
 He was not married.

 The inscription around the edge of the tomb can be translated: